-Before we proceed to discussing the current (and perhaps, the future) digital marketing trends in the Philippines, it would be best to understand the local digital landscape first.
+Before we proceed to discuss the current (and perhaps, the future) digital marketing trends in the Philippines, it would be best to understand the local digital landscape first.
 So, there will be two parts of this discussion namely the current state of digital marketing in the country and the current digital marketing trends.

-Current state of digital marketing in the Philippines
+The current state of digital marketing in the Philippines

 From 2008 to 2012, the country witnessed a 500% growth in Internet penetration.
 Such growth is the largest among all countries in the region.
 Within the same period and the following years, device ownership and online service usage grew dramatically also.

-Other factors that contribute to the growing importance of the country in the Asian digital landscape are young demographics, digital interest and social usage.
+Other factors that contribute to the growing importance of the country in the Asian digital landscape are young demographics, digital interest, and social usage.

 The Philippines is a young nation with more than 50% of the household population younger than 23 years old.
 In fact, the country is one of the youngest nations in the region.

-Also, the young population is highly brand-oriented with 31.81 online brand engagement index.
+Also, the young population is highly brand-oriented with a 31.81 online brand engagement index.
 Digitally, this means the marketing initiatives geared toward the young market may drive customer lifetime value and strong.

 In the 4th quarter (Q4) of 2013, there are approximately 36,240,000 Internet users.
-According to Google’s Southeast Asia Managing Director, Julian Persaud, Internet usage may even grow up to 66 million by 2016 wherein about 55% of the Filipinos are digital citizens by that time.
+According to Google’s Southeast Asia Managing Director, Julian Persaud, Internet usage may even grow up to 66 million by 2016 wherein about 55% of Filipinos are digital citizens by that time.

 The most common users are 15 to 19 years old and 20 to 29 years old.
-About 65% of the first age group uses the Internet, and 74% accesses the Internet through different devices.
+About 65% of the first age group uses the Internet, and 74% access the Internet through different devices.
 Approximately 48% of the second age group uses the Internet.